blab/ncov-variant-rt/README.md

 ## Initial datasets

-The SARS-CoV-2 genome data were obtained from the GISAID Initiative, please refer to https://www.gisaid.org for more information
+The SARS-CoV-2 genome data were obtained from the GISAID Initiative, please refer to https://www.gisaid.org for more information.
+To get access to the metadata dataset, register for a free GISAID account.

-The SARS-CoV-2 daily case counts were obtained from the CDC, please refer to https://data.cdc.gov for more information
+The SARS-CoV-2 daily case counts were obtained from the CDC, please refer to https://data.cdc.gov for more information.